-The pharmacy practice experiential education curriculum begins with the Introductory Pharmacy Practice Experiential (IPPE-1) courses (PHRM 5998 and 5999), which run throughout the first year of study.
-Both first-year experiential courses, one in the Fall Term (IPPE-1A) and one in the Spring Term (IPPE-1B), run for four weeks (4 days/week, 70 experiential hours, 2 credit hours each) exposing the student pharmacist to community pharmacy practice in two different settings.
-Every student pharmacist will complete both courses by the end of their first year.
-For student pharmacists enrolled in the International Post-Baccalaureate PharmD Program (IPBP), the IPPE-1 course (PHRM 6300) will run for one four-week, full-time period at the end of the summer between the P-2 and P-3 years.
+The pharmacy practice experiential education curriculum begins with the Introductory Pharmacy Practice Experiential (IPPE-1) course (PHRM 5997) and exposes student pharmacists to community pharmacy practice.
+It is a four-week (40 hours/week) experience (160 experiential hours, 4 credit hours), during the summer of the first year.
+Every student pharmacist will complete the course by the start of the second year.
+For student pharmacists enrolled in the PharmD International Pathway (PIP) Program, the IPPE-1 course (PHRM 6300) will run for four weeks (experiential and credit hours are the same as 5997), at the beginning of the summer between the P-2 and P-3 years.

-The second year IPPE course (PHRM 6999; IPPE-2) is scheduled during the summer between the second and third years.
-It consists of a four-week (40 hours/week) experience (160 experiential hours, 4 credit hours) that exposes student pharmacists to institutional/inpatient pharmacy practice.
+The IPPE-2 course (PHRM 6999) is scheduled during the summer between the second and third years.
+It consists of a four-week (40 hours/week) experience [(160 experiential hours, 4 credit hours)] that exposes student pharmacists to institutional/inpatient pharmacy practice.